realworldocaml/book/other-notes/00-outline.md

       - simple higher-order functions
       - basic type inference
       - basic pattern matching
-      - lists and tuples
+      - tuples, options and lists
       - records and variants
-1. **Expressions, Variables and Functions**:
+1. **Variables and Functions**:
-      - Discuss the idea that OCaml is an expression-oriented language.
-Explain the basic syntactic constructs and how they work.
+      - Let binding in more detail
+        - explain that every let binding introduces a scope
+        - Discuss scoping rules
+        - syntactic distinction between inner-let and module-level let
-      - Explain let binding and variable definitions
+        - let ... and syntax
-      - A more detailed discussion of functions, covering:
+      - Functions in more details, including
         - anonymous functions
         - labelled and optional arguments are and when you should use them
         - recursive and mutually recursive functions.
-1. **Lists, Options and Pattern-matching**:
-      - Lists and Options are important datatypes in OCaml, and this chapter will explain them in detail.
-      - Lists are a great way of understanding pattern-matching, and we can implement a number of simple algorithms on lists as a way of showing off the pattern-matching system, and the correctness checks it provides.
+1. **Practicum: Pretty-printing tables**
+      - A small library for pretty-printing tables in ascii.
-1. **Algebraic Data Types**:
+1. **Variants**:
-      - Explain the interplay between product types and sum types.
       - Explain the option and list types as variants.
       - Describe a somewhat more complex example using a recursive datatype, like a binary expression tree with a simple